faridsurya/fipex/frontend/readme.md

 # Frontend System of Fipex App

 ## Technologies
-- Ionic Version xxx
+- Ionic Version 6
-- Angular version xxx
+- Angular version 15.0.0
-- Nodejs Version xxx
+- Nodejs Version v14.21.3

 ## How to Use?